Hasithar8220/partisia_private_survey/README.md

 1) Respondent can login using their personal MPC wallet
 2) Then enter the smart contract id (03b16e903f4b3dd2676e57f32697b5a48d4341343c)
-3) Enter the survey id (934834) in to get survey textbox to load a survey
+3) Enter the survey id (934834) to load a survey
-4) Submit the vote
+4) Click on emoji to Submit the vote

 ## Requirements